Simple Meal Planning Strategies for Cancer Treatment and Recovery

 Embrace Your 'Easy Peasy' Dish

-Everyone usually has a couple of simple dishes they can rustle up without a recipe - your 'go-to’s.'
+Most of us have a couple of simple dishes we can rustle up without a recipe - your 'go-to’s.'
 Consider adding these to your meal planner.
 You can rotate between them throughout the week, making one dish a second time or preparing larger portions initially to enjoy later.
 This way, you’ll have a few reliable options that simplify your cooking and ensure you always have something nutritious on hand.

 Cook Once, Eat Multiple Times